 We develop novel X-ray imaging methods using highly brilliant synchrotron radiation and conventional laboratory X-ray sources.
 We mainly focus on quantitative multi-modal approaches combining spectral and phase-contrast imaging.
 Currently, we are aiming at applying these methods for improved breast cancer detection and for quantitative 3D virtual histology of human tissue.

-- Optimization of tube voltage in X-ray dark-field chest radiography.
-Scientific Reports 9 (1), 2019 more… BibTeX Full text ( DOI )
+- Grating-based spectral X-ray dark-field imaging for correlation with structural size measures.
+Scientific Reports 10, 2020 more… BibTeX Full text ( DOI )